squid-cache/squid-cache.github.io/Features/BetterStringBuffer/StringNg.rst

 ## if you want to have a table of comments remove the heading hashes from the next line
 ##[[TableOfContents]]

-StringNg is FrancescoChemolli's effort at improving squid's handling of strings (and memory buffers in general).
+!StringNg is FrancescoChemolli's effort at improving squid's handling of strings (and memory buffers in general).
 While probably not yet optimal, its aim is to be an improvement on the current implementation, especially to aid improve the string users in squid.

 == Aims ==